This article was updated in January 2023 to reflect changing conditions, prices and trends.

 Find what you’re good at, and get really good at it.
 This may enable you to provide value far and above what a customer can achieve for themselves, putting you in a market position where you’re still valuable for your customers.

 E-commerce platforms are no longer just for B2C retailers.
-In fact, Gartner believes that 80% of B2B sales will be made digitally by 2025.
+A survey by Gartner finds that 83% of B2B consumers prefer ordering and paying through eCommerce.

 In addition, B2B e-commerce is proving more cost-effective than the better-established B2C side because it has higher conversion rates.
 The average B2B conversion rate via e-commerce is 10%, compared with 3% for B2C.